yt-project/yt/doc/source/visualizing/plots.rst

 Using yt's style with matplotlib
 --------------------------------

-It is possible to use yt's plot style in outside of yt itself, with the :func:`~matplotlib.pyplot.style_context` context manager
+It is possible to use yt's plot style outside of yt itself, with the :func:`~matplotlib.pyplot.style_context` context manager

 .. code-block:: python